History of Los Angeles Metro: Bus Riders Union agreement

-When the MTA announced plans for a bus fare increase and the elimination of monthly passes, the Bus Riders Union (BRU) with several co-plaintiff organizations filed a federal lawsuit with lawyers supplied by the NAACP Legal Defense Fund.
+When Metro announced plans for a bus fare increase and the elimination of monthly passes, the Bus Riders Union (BRU) with several co-plaintiff organizations filed a federal lawsuit with lawyers supplied by the NAACP Legal Defense Fund.
 They charged that the spending of money on commuter rail to affluent caucasian communities instead of on buses serving lower income communities of color was racist and demanded that more resources go to buses instead of rail projects.
 The BRU claimed that 50% of rail riders were white compared with 20% of bus riders.
 It argued that spending on rail projects reduced funding for bus service that disproportionately affected poor and minority riders who were dependent on public transit, and that improvements for the bus system would be more cost effective and require less subsidy than building a rail system.

-In 1996, under the direction of then-L.A. mayor Richard Riordan, the LACMTA signed a ten-year consent decree with the BRU to avoid litigation.
+In 1996, under the direction of then-L.A. mayor Richard Riordan, Metro signed a ten-year consent decree with the BRU to avoid litigation.
 Riordan would later state that the signing of this consent decree was a mistake.
-At the time, the LACMTA board was led to believe from information provided by MTA staff that load factors could be maintained with existing levels of bus service and without impacting the rail construction timetable; this proved false.
+At the time, the Metro board was led to believe from information provided by Metro staff that load factors could be maintained with existing levels of bus service and without impacting the rail construction timetable; this proved false.

 The agreement required an average of fewer than eight standees on a normal 40-seat bus in a 20-minute period during peak hours and a 60-minute period during the off-peak.
 It also required the Authority to operate special services designed to better connect the poor with important job centers and medical facilities.
 Provisions of the decree that restricted Metro's ability to raise fares beyond inflation expired January 1, 2004.
 Donald Bliss, the Special Master overseeing the consent decree, resigned this position in February 2006.
 No one has been appointed to take his place.
 The decree expired on October 29, 2006.
 The BRU made an attempt to extend the decree, but federal judge Terry J. Hatter, Jr. denied this motion on October 25.